icebrg/learningAngular/README.md

 Any other style tools?

 Which do you use and how do you integrate it into your process?

-* How to run automatically?
-* How to "fail the build" when problems arise?
+Grunt?

 \+ http://www.youtube.com/watch?v=2VSYmGSJtCA